Battle of the Flowers

 By Air

-The nearest major international airport is in Seville (Seville Airport – SVQ), about 130 kilometers from Córdoba.
-Another option is Malaga-Costa del Sol Airport (AGP), which is around 160 kilometers away.
-From these airports, you can take a train, bus, or rent a car to get to Córdoba.
+The nearest major international airport is Seville (Seville Airport – SVQ), about 130 kilometers from Córdoba.
+Another option is Malaga-Costa del Sol Airport (AGP), around 160 kilometers away.
+You can take a train, bus, or rent a car from these airports to get to Córdoba.

 By Train